 Casting Instruction is available by arrangement on site.

-Access road: It’s a farm so its not motorway smooth luxury, its a dirt track up a hill about 400 yards long however its not that bad and easily accessible even in a low slung motor, no big potholes to catch you out.
+Being a farm the access road is not “motorway smooth” luxury.
+The road is a dirt track up a hill about 400 yards long.
+It isn’t that bad though and easily accessible even in a low slung motor.
+There are no big potholes to catch you out.

 This is a Troutmasters water but I notice they regularly only submit a single winner and don’t offer to enter your fish if it was a decent size.
 I guess you need to ask which is a bit lacking in Customer care in my view.